digital-medicine-research-group-UNAV/RNACOREX/README.md

 print(mrnc.functional_information_)

-# The considered micros for the CLG model.
+# The included micros in the CLG model.

 print(mrnc.micros_)

-# The considered genes for the CLG model.
+# The included genes in the CLG model.

 print(mrnc.genes_)